 #2.
 Save time

-During the day, we simply don’t have enough time to enjoy the best things in life – eating, drinking and sleeping – I don’t know about you but at least these are mine.
-So, I only recommend this type of restaurant (if there’s any type Loco fits into) exclusively for dinners.
+During the day, we simply don’t have enough time to enjoy the best things in life – eating, drinking and sleeping – we don’t know about you but at least these are mine.
+So, we only recommend this type of restaurant (if there’s any type Loco fits into) exclusively for dinners.
 And guess what?
 Loco is only opened at night.
-So, make an early reservation – I suggest no later than 9:00pm – to take the most advantage of the whole experience, no rush.
+So, make an early reservation – we recommend no later than 9:00PM – to take the most advantage of the whole experience, no rush.